Scoutski/ga-faq/README.md

 ## Hang on, I disagree with you OR you're missing a really important question.

-Fantastic!
-I don't claim to have definitive answers on anything and in first writing, this is primarily based on my experience and limited knowledge, I would love to receive feedback and any suggestions and credit you accordingly, please contact me at [mikeyjc@gmail.com](mailto://mikeyjc@gmail.com?Subject=Common%20GA%20panel%20questions) with "GA Common panel questions" in the subject.
+I don't claim to have definitive answers on anything and in first writing, this is primarily based on my experience and limited knowledge, I would love to receive feedback and any suggestions and credit you accordingly.
+Please use Github issues to start a discussion or ask additional questions that can be added to the document.

 # The questions: